clhedrick/kerberos/README.md

 ticket lifetime is a day.
 Without default parameters, renewd will renew tickets every 12 hours, as long as the user is still logged in.

+There's still one exposure:
+A prolonged network outage (longer than 12 hours) could cause tickets to expire for long-running jobs.

-Renewd also removes tickets after the user logs out, without a couple of minutes.
+Renewd also removes tickets after the user logs out, within a couple of minutes.

 Renewd depends upon pam_reg_cc to tell it what tickets it should look